Steven Long

-Steven Hayward Long (born July 17, 1944), from Houston, Texas, is an American journalist, magazine publisher and author of three true crime books and one novel.
-He has worked the three roles simultaneously, covering news events for magazines and newspapers while editing the monthly Horseback Magazine and researching books.
+Steven Hayward Long (July 17, 1944 – April 23, 2022), from Houston, Texas, was an American journalist, magazine publisher and author of three true crime books and one novel.
+He worked the three roles simultaneously, covering news events for magazines and newspapers while editing the monthly Horseback Magazine and researching books.

 Early years

 Long was born in Galveston one of five children to a rice farmer and his wife.
 At 11 years old, he won his first journalism award with a merit badge from the Boy Scouts after his hometown paper published an article about his troop.

 Radio career

 He began his journalism career as a radio reporter after attending Alvin Community College, Texas Lutheran College and Sam Houston State University.
 Working as a weekend reporter in the early 1960s for Galveston's KGBC, Long covered the arrival of President John F. Kennedy to Houston's Hobby Airport on the day before Kennedy's assassination the next day in Dallas.
 He also read the AP bulletin live announcing the shooting of Kennedy assassin Lee Harvey Oswald.
 Long spent four years at Galveston's KILE radio as an advertising sales associate while also reading the news and coordinating a weekly high school sports program during football season.